New Service Corps Initiatives:

 - Mental Health Support: As part of regular programming, Corps Members will participate in monthly support groups led by mental health professionals.
 They will discuss the emotional challenges of doing intensive social justice work and have space to process secondary trauma and other issues that may come up.
 This idea was developed by a Mental Health Task Force made up of board and staff in consultation with alumni, and the Task Force also generated new ideas for additional staff training and Corps Member resources that are also being incorporated into the current program year.

 - Economic Access: The Economic Accessibility Task Force (a group of alumni, staff, and board members) met last year to look at how to make the Avodah Service Corps more accessible to Corps Members of different income levels.
 As a result, we created the Economic Access Fund, which aims to provide a financial safety net to Corps Members in need.
 The Fund is available by application to Corps Members for non-discretionary expenses, including medication co-pays that go above the additional health reimbursements provided through their placements; loans that can’t be put into deferment or forbearance; winter clothes if they don’t already own them; car insurance if a placement situation or city location makes a car necessary, and some limited discretionary expenses that we believe everyone should have access to, including transportation for a visit home and work attire, if needed.
 The Task Force also developed several other ideas for how to make our Incoming Corps Member fundraising process more accessible and how to better assist Corps Members with their transition out of the program.
+You can make a donation to the Economic Access Fund here.

 - Affinity and Praxis Groups: With the support of alumni mentors, we created affinity groups, specifically for Corps Members who share a particular marginalized and/or targeted identity or experience, and wish to connect with each other in a supportive space.
 Some of these affinity groups include: queer, raised poor or working class, and impacted by a mental health condition.
 We have also created praxis groups for people who want to come together around a specific practice goal that may relate to their identities or experiences.
 Some of these praxis groups include men who want to improve their impact on their communities and houses, exploring class privilege in the context of anti-poverty work, and issues of Whiteness and solidarity with people of color.